 Evidence suggests that fructans may be particularly dangerous as it takes a smaller weight of fructans than starch to cause laminitis.

-- Divide large fields into “weight-watchers” paddocks to reduce grass intake and collect droppings daily to avoid worm infestation.
+- Use temporary electric fencing to divide large fields into “weight-watchers” paddocks or consider strip grazing to reduce grass intake and collect droppings daily to avoid worm infestation.

 - Alternatively, buy a grazing muzzle with slots cut in the bottom which will allow your horse to roam freely without eating too much grass.
 Ensure the muzzle fits correctly and check it daily